HOW TO CHOOSE A SURROGACY AGENCY: A Guide for Intended Parents

 Know What Services Are Included.

-When engaging your chosen surrogacy agency, make sure you clearly understand exactly what services are included in their program and what services they can not help you with, as well as how much those additional services may cost that you will need from other essential service providers.
-If the surrogacy agency does not handle every step of the process, will they assist you in locating and connecting with all the outside services you will need — from beginning to end?
-Or are you expected to rely on your own devices to find the right lawyer, the right escrow manager, and take the right steps to obtain legal recognition as the parent(s)?
+When engaging your chosen surrogacy agency, make sure you clearly understand exactly what services are included in their program.
+For those services they are not able to help you with you will want a cost estimate for how much those additional services may be that you will need from other essential service providers.
+If the surrogacy agency does not handle every step of the process, you will want to inquire if they will assist you in locating and connecting with all the outside services you will need.
+Or are you expected to rely on your own devices to find the right lawyer, the right escrow manager, and take the steps to obtain legal recognition as the parent(s)?

 Does the agency have a reputation for following best practices?